 What Is the Difference Between Key Controls and Non-key Controls?

-While all internal controls support business integrity, key controls are directly tied to financial reporting and are subject to an external audit.
+While all SOX internal controls support business integrity, key controls are directly tied to financial reporting and are subject to an external audit.

 In contrast, non-key controls may address broader operational or compliance risks but are not directly linked to the accuracy of financial statements.
 Typically, non-key controls are incorporated into two primary capacities:

-- As a control over a financially immaterial process
+- As a control over a financially immaterial process.

-- As a control identified to align with company objectives but not tied directly to financial reporting
+- As a control identified to align with company objectives but not tied directly to financial reporting.

 Assessing the state of key versus non-key controls can be important to establishing a strong internal audit function.
 This function can serve to achieve accurate financial reporting, creating a control environment that is stable across material changes to company structure or revenue streams, and as a tool to aid management in achieving their objectives.

-What Are the Types of SOX Controls?
+Common Types of SOX Controls

-Understanding the different types of SOX controls enables organizations design a robust compliance framework.
+Understanding the different types of SOX controls enables organizations to design a robust compliance framework.
 There are different ways to organize the control types, and they are not mutually exclusive, which influences how they should be implemented and tested.

 By Function